- Immaculate lockdown

 Who should buy the Sense Ride 5

-The Sense Ride 5 is a great option for you if:
+From our perspective, the Sense Ride 5 is a great option for you if:

 - You’re looking for a good road-to-trail hybrid shoe.

 - Your usual routes only include a mix of light to moderate trails.